Here are the states that postponed their primaries due to coronavirus - KVIA

 Puerto Rico

-Puerto Rico Gov. Wanda Vázquez, of the New Progressive Party, signed into law a resolution moving the Democratic presidential primary from March 29 to April 26.
+The Democratic Party of Puerto Rico postponed its primary a second time, to a date that will be determined later.

-The resolution says the measure is “adopted with urgency in response to the outbreak in Puerto Rico of the respiratory disease caused by COVID-19 or Coronavirus” and notes several people in Puerto Rico have tested positive for Covid-19.
+Puerto Rico Gov. Wanda Vázquez, of the New Progressive Party, initially signed legislation to move the primary, which had been scheduled for March 29, to the end of April.
+The measure included language to move the date again if the state of emergency continued.

-Charles Rodríguez, chairman of the Democratic Party of Puerto Rico, said in a statement, “Without a doubt, this is the time for preventative measures to stop the spread of the virus.
-But even in this crisis, both the Legislature and the Governor highlighted the democratic freedoms and rights that allow us to be a society based on the value of voting, as an expression of the will of the majority of our people.”
+“If … the state of emergency caused by the Coronavirus (COVID-19) continues, the Chairman of the Democratic Party of Puerto Rico, in consultation with the President of the State Commission on Elections, is hereby authorized to select an alternate date for the holding of the Democratic Party Presidential Primary in 2020, that is consistent with the Democratic Party delegate selection rules and regulations,” it read.

 Rhode Island